1,815 Care Act Lead jobs in the United Kingdom

 full-time

-• Develop, implement, and monitor individualised care plans for clients.
+• Develop, implement, and regularly review personalised support and care plans tailored to the individual needs of clients.

-• Conduct comprehensive assessments of client needs and risks.
+• Conduct regular assessments of client needs and progress, adjusting care plans as necessary.

-• Collaborate with healthcare professionals, local authorities, and other agencies to ensure integrated care.
+• Liaise effectively with clients, their families, healthcare professionals, and other relevant agencies to ensure coordinated care.

 Qualifications:

-• Professional qualification in Social Work, Health and Social Care, or a related field (e.g., Diploma in Social Work, NVQ Level 5 in Health and Social Care).
+• A relevant qualification in Health and Social Care (e.g., NVQ Level 4 or 5 in Health and Social Care, Diploma in Therapeutic Studies).

-• Significant experience in a social care setting, with demonstrable experience in a leadership or supervisory role.
+• A minimum of 5 years of experience in a social care or community support setting, with at least 2 years in a supervisory or management role.

-• Excellent assessment, care planning, and case management skills.
+• Proven experience in care planning, risk assessment, and case management.

-• Ability to work autonomously and manage workload effectively in a remote setting.
+• Ability to work effectively in a hybrid environment, balancing remote administrative tasks with community-based responsibilities.

 This advertiser has chosen not to accept applicants from your region.